 There are two things we’d always recommend taking with you in the wild.
 One is called the Lifestraw.
 It’s basically a straw that is made to drink water from random creeks or ponds, along with other freshwater sources.

-It will filter most of the bad stuff out and it’s perfect for helping you drink water when you’re not sure about it and have no way to boil anything.
+It will filter the water of most of the bad stuff and it’s perfect for helping you drink water when you’re not sure about it and have no way to boil anything.
 We do not feel this is the best item to have over boiling, so be sure to only use it when you must.

-Up next is purifying tablets.
-The best type you can buy is the Aquatabs, as they have been cleared by the World Health Organization among other health institutions.
+Up next is a chemical treatment with purification tablets or drops.
+We prefer tablets.
+The best ones you can buy are the Aquatabs, as they have been cleared by the World Health Organization among other health institutions.
 They will do exactly as we mentioned, purify your drinking water.

 While you can use other stuff such as bleach to clean water for you to drink, you have to be very careful in doing this.
 As you can only use a certain amount and we only recommend something like that for experts or those with a heavy Biology/Chemistry background.